oshiryaeva/cuba-cli-screenshots/Quick-Start.md

 ### 4. Creating entities

-1. In the terminal navigate to project directory.
+1. In terminal navigate to project directory.
 2. Start CUBA CLI.
 3. Enter `entity`.
-You will be asked following questions:
+You will be asked the following questions:
 * **Entity name** – entity class name.
 Enter `Customer`.
 * **Package name** – entity class package name.
 Accept default.
 * **Entity type** – entity may be Persistent, Persistent embedded or Not Persistent.
-Choose Persistent, to make entity able to be saved in database.
+Choose Persistent to make the entity able to be saved in the database.
 5. Let's add some fields.
-Open created class in your IDE.
+Open the created class in your IDE.
-Add following field and methods:
+Add the following field and methods:
 ```java
 @Column(name = "NAME")
 protected String name;